AP sources: MLB opening options include 3 regional divisions - WHIZ News

-Among the formats is one is which teams could be restricted to playing within their region, two people familiar with the discussions said Tuesday.
+Among the formats under consideration is one in which teams could be restricted to playing within their region, two people familiar with the discussions said Tuesday.
 The people spoke to The Associated Press on condition of anonymity because no public statements were authorized.

 That plan, if used, would break up the traditional alignments of the American and National Leagues.
 It also would cut travel during the coronavirus pandemic.

-MLB also has looked at configurations for all-Arizona, Arizona-and-Florida and Arizona-plus-Texas-plus Florida, the people said.
+MLB also has looked at configurations for all-Arizona, Arizona-and-Florida and Arizona-plus-Texas-plus-Florida locations, the people said.
 The latest plan was first reported by USA Today.

 Another variation would have teams start in Arizona, Texas and Florida, playing in empty ballparks, and then if the health situation allows, switch later to their regular-season sites.
 If conditions improve later in the year, they possibly could start playing before fans with only a percentage of seats sold.